walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

    - Kept absolute imports (`@/lib/utils`) as they work correctly with proper TypeScript configuration
    - This ensures imports work correctly in all build environments

+3. **Package Lock Issue**: Fixed missing `package-lock.json` in deployment:
+   - Removed `package-lock.json` from root `.gitignore` to allow frontend lockfile to be committed
+   - Changed from `npm ci` to `npm install` in vercel.json for more robust dependency installation

 ### Environment Variables

 For production deployment, you'll need to set these environment variables in Vercel: